 The tenant must have legal capacity to enter into a lease under state and local law since a lease is a legally binding contract.
-If the owner uses a standard lease form for the rental of unassisted tenants in the County of Sacramento, the same lease must be used for HCV program units (with the addition of the HUD Tenancy addendum and the PHA's Lease Supplemental Agreement).
+If the owner uses a standard lease form for the rental of unassisted tenants in the County of Sacramento, the same lease must be used for HCV program units (with the addition of the HUD Tenancy addendum).

-The Lease Supplemental Agreement, together with the HUD-prescribed tenancy addendum, will be part of the PHA-approved lease form provided by the Owner, if any, and collectively will be the Lease between Owner and Tenant.
-In the event of a conflict between the terms and conditions set out in the documents comprising the Lease, the Lease Supplemental Agreement shall supersede any conflicting provisions.
+The HUD tenancy addendum, will be part of the PHA-approved lease form provided by the Owner, if any, and collectively will be the Lease between Owner and Tenant.
+In the event of a conflict between the terms and conditions set out in the documents comprising the Lease, the Housing Assistance Payment Contract and the Tenancy Addendum Section 8 Tenant-Based Assistance Housing Choice Voucher Program shall supersede any conflicting provisions.